LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

 For this evaluation, the sensors listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} were used for sensor characterisation.
-The additional column for the *Background-Noise* is taken from the respective data sheets of the sesors and will be verified in the later *Background-Noise* measurement \ref{sensor-characterisation-background-noise}.
+The additional column for the *Background-Noise* is taken from the respective data sheets of the sensors and will be verified in the later *Background-Noise* measurement \ref{sensor-characterisation-background-noise}.

 This selection is made for the following reasons: